 Compare Bryan Electricity Rates and Providers

-Bryan electricity rates can start as low as 10.7¢ per kWh.
-Compare energy providers in Bryan to find the right plan for your home.
+Bryan electricity rates can start as low as 13.2 cents per kilowatt-hour (kWh), and the average rate is 16.06 cents per kWh.
+Compare providers in Bryan to find the right plan for you.

 Discover if you are overpaying on your energy bill